asteroid-lang/asteroid/Asteroid User Guide.md

 ## Introduction

-Asteroid is a multi-paradigm programming language that makes pattern matching one of its core computational mechanisms.
+Asteroid is a
+multi-paradigm programming language heavily influenced by [Python](https://www.python.org), [Rust](https://www.rust-lang.org), [ML](https://www.smlnj.org), and [Prolog](http://www.swi-prolog.org), that makes pattern matching one of its core computational mechanisms.
 This is often called *pattern-matching oriented programming*.

 In this document we describe the major features of Asteroid and give plenty of examples.
 If you have used a programming language like Python or JavaScript before, then Asteroid should appear very familiar.
 However, there are some features which differ drastically from other programming languages due to the core pattern-matching programming paradigm.
 Here are just two examples:

-I) All statements that look like assignments are actually pattern-match statements.
+**Example 1:** All statements that look like assignments are actually pattern-match statements.
 For example if we state,
 ```
 let [x,2,y] = [1,2,3].
 ```